Skilled Trades Ontario Logo

 IN-SCHOOL TRAINING

-An Elevating Devices Mechanic apprenticeship includes three levels of theoretical training, which includes but is not limited to instruction in:
+An Elevating Devices Mechanic apprenticeship includes 25 reportable subjects totaling 720 hours of theoretical training, which includes but is not limited to instruction in:

 • mechanical print reading